pineapplemachine/PyDwarf/scripts/pineapple/readme.md

 A simple example script which adds a `[FLIER]` tag to all female vanilla bears.

+## metalitems

+Allows forging items of types using metals normally disallowed by Dwarf Fortress.
+For example, with the default arguments, this script will allow the forging of golden weapons and armor.
+(How useful that equipment would actually be is questionable, but as we all know !!fun!! doesn't ask those sorts of questions.)

 ## noexotic

 Replaces all `[PET_EXOTIC]` and `[MOUNT_EXOTIC]` tokens with `[PET]` and `[MOUNT]` tokens, respectively.
 This will make it possible to train many animals that otherwise could not be.